-The rent for a rented flat consists of the basic rent and the costs for the supply of heating, hot water, gas if applicable, as well as the operating costs for the housing complex (warm rent).
-Electricity costs and costs for telephone and internet are usually regulated with your contractual partners via personal down payments.
-If your landlord wants to increase the rent over time, he can only do so under certain conditions
+The rent for a rented flat consists of the basic rent and the costs for the supply of heating, hot water, gas if applicable, as well as the operating costs for the housing complex (referred to as "warm rent").
+Electricity costs, along with charges for telephone and internet services, are usually handled directly with your service providers through personal payments.
+If your landlord wants to increase the rent over time, he can only do so under certain conditions.

 A security deposit is usually agreed in the tenancy agreement.
-The amount of the deposit can be negotiated.
-However, the deposit may not exceed 3 basic rental payments (monthly rent excluding service charges).
+The amount of the deposit can be negotiated but must not exceed three times the base rent (monthly rent excluding service charges).